 - Civilian Advisory Committee

 - Detective Advisory Committee

 - Officer Advisory Committee

 - Leadership Advisory Committee

+- Racial Disparity Impact Committee (formerly Diversity Inclusion Team)

 The MPD also supports its employees through ongoing training and has invested in a state-of-the-art training facility.
 The MPD, in its efforts to support employees, understands that strong leaders develop future leaders.
 In addition to specialty training topics that employees attend, the MPD helps employees support our core value of Continuous Improvement by providing annual departmental and district specific in-service training.